-We've run the Forum for a number of years to support the work of Special Interest Groups and now sub-committees.
+We've run the Forum for a number of years to support the work of our Industry Committees.

 Essentially the Forum is split into two sections:

 - Categories - the main categories of the Forum are open to all users of the Forum

 - Sub-categories - the topical categories that sit underneath main categories are closed to members only